 Count the number of turns needed to crank the antenna down to the roof of the unit (normally about 13).
 Mark the final position of the crank handle on the ceiling or the directional knob for reference.
 Also mark the number of turns needed.
 Use the mark and number as a reference whenever you lower the antenna.

 Always align directional handle to "DOWN" position before lowering.

 SIGNAL AMPLIFIER

-To operate the antenna signal amplifier, turn the power switch on.
+To operate the antenna signal amplifier, turn on power switch.

-The amplifier power switch is located on a TV jack plate on the rear side of the galley cabinet.
+The amplifier power switch is located on the main TV jack plate.